 - Describes applicability rules on Windows client devices, and shows you how to create a rule.

-- Lists the check-in refresh cycle times when devices receive profiles and any profile updates.
+- Has more information on the check-in refresh cycle times when devices receive profiles and any profile updates.

 Create the profile

-Profiles are created in the Microsoft Endpoint Manager admin center.
+Profiles are created in the Microsoft Intune admin center.
 In this admin center, select Devices.
 You have the following options: